-Note that the technique of local updates emerges as a simple but powerful tool in distributed empirical risk minimization \citep{mcmahan2017communication,zhou2017convergence,stich2018local,wang2018cooperative,yu2019parallel,li2020convergence,li2019communication,khaled2019first}.
-However, our analysis is totally different from the local SGD algorithms \citep{zhou2017convergence,stich2018local,wang2018cooperative,yu2019parallel,li2020convergence,li2019communication,khaled2019first}.
-A main challenge in analyzing \textsf{FedPower} is that the local SGD algorithms for empirical risk minimization often involve an explicit form of (stochastic) gradients.
-For SVD or PCA, the gradient cannot be explicitly expressed, so the existing techniques cannot be applied.
+The technique of local updates has proven to be a simple yet powerful tool in distributed empirical risk minimization \citep{mcmahan2017communication,zhou2017convergence,stich2018local,wang2018cooperative,yu2019parallel,li2020convergence,li2019communication,khaled2019first}.
+However, it is important to note that our analysis of \textsf{FedPower} significantly differs from the local SGD algorithms commonly used in empirical risk minimization \citep{zhou2017convergence,stich2018local,wang2018cooperative,yu2019parallel,li2020convergence,li2019communication,khaled2019first}.
+The main challenge in analyzing \textsf{FedPower} arises from the fact that local SGD algorithms for empirical risk minimization often involve explicit forms of (stochastic) gradients.
+However, in the case of SVD or PCA, the gradient cannot be explicitly expressed, making existing techniques inapplicable.